chadi-kazan/trading_system/project_plan.md

 - After every feature implementation suggest a git commit command that i can copy to commit the files you changed.
 - Update the README.md file if necessary to document new patterns/usage after every implementation.
 - constantly review and update the project plan to add new tasks to it and refine the requirements as i give you instructions. add any instructions i give you here as well when required.
+- at the end of every implementation step, or whenever suitable, give me a git command that i can copy/paste in the console to commit the changes with a message that explains what you did.
+- constantly review and update the business objective section above when new features are added to make sure it does document all the objectives of the app.

 ## Phase 0: Planning & Baseline
 - [x] ~~Review instructions and capture key constraints (Deliverable: notes in this plan; Completed: 2025-09-21).~~